Responder Advocates

 On-Scene Support: Providing immediate emotional support and guidance to victims while law enforcement officers focus on criminal and investigative tasks.

-Crisis Assistance: Sharing information about available resources such as safe shelters and other urgent services.
+Crisis Assistance: Offering critical information about available resources, such as safe shelters, protective orders, and other urgent services that prioritize safety.

-Education: Informing adult family members about the effects of violence on the household and offering safety planning advice and referrals.
+Education: Helping adult family members understand the broader effects of violence in the household and supportin them with safety planning strategies and referrals to ongoing support.

-Resource Referrals: Connecting victims with counseling services and additional resources to aid in their recover and well-being.
+Resource Referrals: Connecting victims to trauma-informed counseling services, community programs, and recovery resources that suppot their long-term healing and well-being.

 Responder Advocates play a vital role in bridging the gap between law enforcement and victim services, ensuring those impacted by violence feel seen, heard, and supported during their most vulnerable moments.